wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

   ---
   > Altered text

 If some sentive files exist in the monitored with ``report_changes`` path, :ref:`nodiff <reference_ossec_syscheck_nodiff>` option can be used.
-This option disables computing the diff for the listed files, avoiding data leaking by sending the files content changes through alerts.
+This option disables computing the diff for the listed files, avoiding data leaking by sending the files content changes through alerts:

 .. code-block:: xml